CFGEIER/YDI_imaging/docs/index.rst

 .. note::
     This book is under construction.
 More chapters will be added in the coming weeks; my goal is to have a complete draft by the end of the year.

-    10.17.2023: Finished the sections Unix Tutorial #4, fMRI Short Course chapters on smoothing and quality checking FEAT output, and added a playlist covering all of the sections done in the Preprocessing module.